Every child is expected to attend school from 1 September 2020.

 Teachers will receive training and guidance so that they are confident in using the remote learning resources.
 All staff will be trained in how to use online resources safely and will make sure all children and parents have access to logins.

-Wherever possible, children will be sent home with their reading book, an exercise book and a writing implement to record aspects of their home learning.
+Wherever possible, children will have been sent home with their reading book, an exercise book and a writing implement to record aspects of their home learning.

 Should anything be unclear in the work that is set, parents can communicate with class teachers via the Seesaw App or Parent Mail.
 They should make clear which year group and subject the question relates to.